Myth #1 - Palliative care makes death occur sooner

 Myth #7 - Taking pain medications in palliative care leads to addiction

-Fact: Keeping people comfortable often requires increased doses of pain medication.
-This is a result of tolerance to medication as the body adjusts, not addiction.
+Fact: Keeping people comfortable often requires increased doses of pain medication as the body gets used to the medication.
+It is not addiction.

 See also: Pain medication myths: Addiction and hastened death